ifraud/ifraud.github.io/_drafts/reflections-on-15-years-in-education.md

 called Keshava Reddy Public School where
-I unfortunately had to learn my fundamentals in science and mathematics, a serious group of largely under-qualified teachers assumed that physical abuse is the only road to Education, Discipline and Decency.
+I unfortunately had to learn my fundamentals in science and mathematics, a serious group of largely under-qualified teachers assumed that physical abuse is the only road to *Education, Discipline and Decency*.

-Their method of teaching involved largely dictating notes to students where the students are supposed to take it down as it was disctated.
-This notes included all possible questions that could end up in the exam.
+Their method of teaching involved largely dictating notes to students where the students are supposed to take it down as it was dictated.
+This notes included all possible questions that could end up in the exam, along with their answers.
 Then, an examination is conducted where a subset of questions from the notes are asked, to which the only correct answers were the ones in the notes - word-to-word.
 The textbooks had a wealth of knowledge that was irrelevant as long as these *right answers*